capcom6/android-sms-gateway/README.md

 ### Send SMS with sms.capcom.me

-If you need to send messages with dynamic or shared device IP you can use the remote server.
+If you need to send messages with dynamic or shared device IP you can use the cloud server.

 1. Start the app on the device.
-2. Activate the `Remote server` switch.
+2. Activate the `Cloud server` switch.
 3. Tap the `Offline` button at the bottom of the screen.
-4. In the `Remote server` section, the credentials for basic authentication will be displayed.
+4. In the `Cloud server` section, the credentials for basic authentication will be displayed.
 5. Make a curl call using a command like the following, replacing `<username>` and `<password>` with the values obtained in step 4:

     ```